tysm/cpsols/README.md

 The solutions here were written to solve problems during time-limited competitions.
 Thus, the only standards taken into account were the ones that could lead me to a better ranking position.

-That said, the solutions here are not beautiful in many software standards (or good practice) levels, but they are faster enough to solve exactly what it was meant to solve :).
+That said, the solutions here are not beautiful in many software standards (or good practice) levels, but they are faster enough to solve exactly what they were meant to solve :).